-- 6. Route the two power connectors on the automatix lite electrical harness to the combine's electrical power supply.
+- Route the two power connectors on the automatix lite electrical harness to the combine's electrical power supply.
 Connect the power lines to the battery using the following rules: - Both of the power cables must not be connected directly to the battery.
 Always ensure that the circuit can be interrupted with a switch in order to prevent the battery from discharging during storage. - Connect the non-switched automatix power wire to the same battery to which the master switch is connected.
 This ensures the Automatix system will not be subjected to more than 12 volts.
 Some combines have battery relays that combine voltage to 24 volts.

-Anything over 12 volts can damage the header electrical system.
-If in doubt, use a multimeter to check the voltage.
+Anything over 14 volts can damage the header electrical system.
+If in doubt, use a multimeter to check the voltage during combine start-up.
+Some combines switch to 24 volt power momentarily when starting engine.